-Answer: By looking at the number of landings at Malmi Airport from 1980 onwards it is easy to see that the huge traffic in the reference year 1990 is a consequence of the anomalously overheated economy of that time, and the downhill afterwards reflects the great economic depression of the 1990’s.
-The basic traffic at Malmi Airport has been stable over a long period of time – and it is by far the busiest in Finland after Helsinki-Vantaa International Airport.
+Answer: By looking at the number of operations at Malmi Airport from 1980 onwards it is easy to see that the huge traffic in the reference year 1990 is a consequence of the anomalously overheated economy of that time, and the downhill afterwards reflects the great economic depression of the 1990s.
+The basic traffic at Malmi Airport has been stable over a long period of time – it has been by far the busiest airport in Finland after Helsinki-Vantaa International Airport.

 Question 13: Aren’t the old aircraft of Malmi Airport a safety hazard to the people living nearby?